Modoc people: Applegate Trail established

 Brothers Jesse and Lindsay Applegate, accompanied by 13 other white settlers, established the Applegate Trail, or South Emigrant Trail, in 1846.
 It connected a point on the Oregon Trail near Fort Hall, Idaho, and the Willamette Valley in western Oregon.
 The new route was created to encourage European-Americans to come to western Oregon, and to eliminate the hazards encountered on the Columbia Route.
-Since the Hudson's Bay Company controlled the Columbia Route, development of an alternate route enabled migration even if there were trouble between the United States and the United Kingdom.
+Since the Hudson's Bay Company controlled the Columbia Route, development of an alternate route enabled migration even if there was trouble between the United States and the United Kingdom.
 The Applegate brothers became the first known white people in present-day Lava Beds National Monument.

 The opening of the Applegate Trail appeared to bring the first regular contact between the Modoc and the European-American settlers, who had largely ignored their territory before.
 Many of the events of the Modoc War took place along the trail.